mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Smith wishes to have a different name.
 It can be tiresome hearing people call out
 John Smith, John Smith over and over.

+There is more I could say
+about John Smith,
+but I think that's enough.
 ```

 Here is one way to perform the substitutions: